shorenatsiklauri/Photosnap-multi-page-website/README.md

 - View the optimal layout for each page depending on their device's screen size
 - See hover states for all interactive elements throughout the site
+- user should be able to choose a specific page by clicking on the corresponding element in the header."
+- On the 'Pricing' page, users should be able to adjust the prices according to their chosen month and year.
+Furthermore, they should have the option to select their preferred package from the various available choices.

 ### Screenshot